 The owner had replaced the seat belt retractor because of a minor accident, and the seat belts had locked up.
 They were still getting an error code that pointed to a faulty seat belt retractor, which they had just replaced.

-- Resistance value in the ignition circuit containing component ( right, left, front, rear) ignition squib is too high.
+- The resistance value in the ignition circuit containing components ( right, left, front, rear) ignition squib is too high.

 Upon further diagnostics, we found that this was a different code.
 The fault code for the right rear seat belt retractor had changed.

 In this case, the fault code had changed to:

 "9203 - The resistance value in the ignition circuit containing component R12/7 (Right rear ETR ignition squib) is too low. "

 As you can see here, the airbag fault code changed from resistance too high to resistance too low.
 The reason is that the new "used" retractor had wasn't meant for this car.
 It also had the wrong part number.

 The resistance in the ignitor was not matching what the car was looking for, and thus, it was throwing a fault code in the airbag module.

 Replacing the retractor with the correct unit changed the code from current to stored.
 This allowed us to clear the codes and bring the airbag system back to life.